Yaroslavsky suburban railway line: Stations and services

-Stations
+Yaroslavsky suburban direction provide commuter traffic to dense populated area and cities of Mytishchi, Bolshevo, Pushkino.
+At 2010-s an additional 4th track was built on main line to Pushkino, in rush hours a 27 pair of commuter trains per hour is possible.

 Following the standard notations in Russia, a railway station below is called a station if it is a terminus or if it has a cargo terminal, and it is called a platform (railway stop) otherwise.